The Phil Donahue Show

-The Phil Donahue Show (Note: The show's title is commonly shortened to Donahue.) is an American talk show hosted by Phil Donahue.
+The Phil Donahue Show (Note: The show's title is commonly shortened to Donahue.) is an American daytime talk show that was hosted by Phil Donahue.
 The show ran for 29 seasons from November 6, 1967, to September 13, 1996, in which it broadcast 6,715 episodes.
 Before it was placed in syndication in 1970, it was broadcast as a local program on WLWD.
 Each episode featured Donahue interviewing a panel of guests over different topics.
 Donahue heavily encouraged participation among audience members.

 History

 Donahue as a local program (1967–1970)

-In 1967, Phil Donahue quit working as a news reporter and interviewer at WHIO-FM and WHIO-TV in Dayton, Ohio, just outside his hometown of Cleveland, Ohio, to go into the station's sales department.
+In 1967, Phil Donahue quit working as a news reporter and interviewer at WHIO-FM and WHIO-TV in Dayton, Ohio, just 3 hours from his hometown of Cleveland, Ohio, to go into the station's sales department.
 However, he found he didn't like sales and took an on-air news position at another Dayton TV station, WLWD, which later became WDTN.
 When WLWD named Phil Donahue to replace Johnny Gilbert as the host of a daytime talk show, they kept the live format and studio audience.
 However, Donahue decided to take the show in a new direction to do a new daytime talk show called The Phil Donahue Show.
 Donahue interviewed guests on a variety of topics, including politics, religion, and social issues.

 For each show, Donahue would focus on a single guest and topic that ran for 60 minutes.
 After introducing the guest and explaining the topic, Phil Donahue would invite the studio audience to ask questions of the guest.
 He would then moderate the discussion between the guest and audience.
 The Phil Donahue Show debuted as a local program in Dayton, Ohio, on November 6, 1967, and ran until September 11, 1970.
 It was first distributed by Avco Broadcasting.
-Donahue interviewed his first guest, Madalyn Murray O'Hair, an atheist and Holocaust denier.
+Donahue interviewed his first guest, Madalyn Murray O'Hair, a prominent atheist.
 Though he would later call her message of atheism "very important", he also stated she was rather unpleasant and that, off-camera, she mocked him for being Roman Catholic.